ubcbraincircuits/dlc_demo/README.md

 # dlc_demo
 DeepLabCut demonstration for the [Hands-on, Neural, Behavioural and Histological Data Analysis Workshop](https://can-acn.org/meeting-2024/satellite-events/hands-on-neural-behavioural-and-histological-data-analysis-workshop-can2024-satellite/) by the UBC Dynamic Brain Circuit Cluster as a part of [CAN 2024](https://can-acn.org/meeting-2024/) meeting.

-# Prerequisites
-Ensure you either [install Anaconda](https://www.anaconda.com/download) or [install miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) on your computer.

-You can verify that you have Anaconda if you have Anaconda Navigator in your applications.
-You can also verify by running the command `conda --version` in the Terminal (Mac/Linux) or the Anaconda Prompt application (Windows).

 # Environment Setup

 1. Click the green "Code" button at the top of the page and select "Download Zip".
 This will download "dlc_demo-main.zip" onto your computer.
 Unzip this file.